restic/restic/doc/060_forget.rst

 Removing snapshots according to a policy
 ****************************************

-Removing snapshots manually is tedious and error-prone, therefore restic allows specifying which snapshots should be removed automatically according to a policy.
-You can specify how many hourly, daily, weekly, monthly and yearly snapshots to keep, any other snapshots are removed.
+Removing snapshots manually is tedious and error-prone, therefore restic allows specifying a policy (one or more ``--keep-*`` options) for which snapshots to keep.
+You can for example define how many hourly, daily, weekly, monthly and yearly snapshots to keep, and any other snapshots will be removed.
-The most important command-line parameter here is ``--dry-run`` which instructs restic to not remove anything but print which snapshots would be removed.

-.. note:: If you use an append-only repository, some best practices apply.
+.. warning:: If you use an append-only repository with policy-based snapshot
-    Please refer to the security considerations below for more information.
+    removal, some security considerations are important.
+Please refer to the section below for more information.

-When ``forget`` is run with a policy, restic loads the list of all snapshots, then groups these by host name and list of directories.
-The grouping options can be set with ``--group-by``, to only group snapshots by paths and tags use ``--group-by paths,tags``.
-The policy is then applied to each group of snapshots separately.
-This is a safety feature.
+.. note:: You can always use the ``--dry-run`` option of the ``forget`` command,
+    which instructs restic to not remove anything but instead just print what actions would be performed.

-The ``forget`` command accepts the following parameters:
+The ``forget`` command accepts the following policy options:

 -  ``--keep-last n`` keep the ``n`` last (most recent) snapshots.
 -  ``--keep-hourly n`` for the last ``n`` hours which have one or more snapshots, keep only the most recent one for each hour.
--  ``--keep-daily n`` for the last ``n`` days which have one or more snapshots, keep only the most recent one for that day.
+-  ``--keep-daily n`` for the last ``n`` days which have one or more snapshots, keep only the most recent one for each day.
--  ``--keep-weekly n`` for the last ``n`` weeks which have one or more snapshots, keep only the most recent one for that week.
+-  ``--keep-weekly n`` for the last ``n`` weeks which have one or more snapshots, keep only the most recent one for each week.
--  ``--keep-monthly n`` for the last ``n`` months which have one or more snapshots, keep only the most recent one for that month.
+-  ``--keep-monthly n`` for the last ``n`` months which have one or more snapshots, keep only the most recent one for each month.
--  ``--keep-yearly n`` for the last ``n`` years which have one or more snapshots, keep only the most recent one for that year.
+-  ``--keep-yearly n`` for the last ``n`` years which have one or more snapshots, keep only the most recent one for each year.
 -  ``--keep-tag`` keep all snapshots which have all tags specified by this option (can be specified multiple times).
 -  ``--keep-within duration`` keep all snapshots having a timestamp within the specified duration of the latest snapshot, where ``duration`` is a number of years, months, days, and hours.
-E.g. ``2y5m7d3h`` will keep all snapshots made in the two years, five months, seven days, and three hours before the latest (most recent) snapshot.
+E.g. ``2y5m7d3h`` will keep all snapshots made in the two years, five months, seven days and three hours before the latest (most recent) snapshot.
 -  ``--keep-within-hourly duration`` keep all hourly snapshots made within the specified duration of the latest snapshot.
 The ``duration`` is specified in the same way as for ``--keep-within`` and the method for determining hourly snapshots is the same as for ``--keep-hourly``.
--  ``--keep-within-daily duration`` keep all daily snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-daily duration`` keep all daily snapshots made within the specified duration of the latest snapshot.
--  ``--keep-within-weekly duration`` keep all weekly snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-weekly duration`` keep all weekly snapshots made within the specified duration of the latest snapshot.
--  ``--keep-within-monthly duration`` keep all monthly snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-monthly duration`` keep all monthly snapshots made within the specified duration of the latest snapshot.
--  ``--keep-within-yearly duration`` keep all yearly snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-yearly duration`` keep all yearly snapshots made within the specified duration of the latest snapshot.

-.. note:: All calendar related options (``--keep-*``) work on the natural time
+.. note:: All calendar related options (``--keep-{hourly,daily,...}``) work on
-    boundaries and not relative to when you run the ``forget`` command.
+    natural time boundaries and *not* relative to when you run ``forget``.
 Weeks are Monday 00:00 to Sunday 23:59, days 00:00 to 23:59, hours :00 to :59, etc.
+    They also only count hours/days/weeks/etc which have one or more snapshots.

-.. note:: All duration related options (``--keep-within`` and ``--keep-within-*``)
+.. note:: All duration related options (``--keep-{within,-*}``) ignore snapshots
-    ignore snapshots with a timestamp in the future (relative to when the ``forget`` command is run) and these snapshots will hence not be removed.
+    with a timestamp in the future (relative to when the ``forget`` command is run) and these snapshots will hence not be removed.

 .. note:: Specifying ``--keep-tag ''`` will match untagged snapshots only.

-Multiple policies will be ORed together so as to be as inclusive as possible for keeping snapshots.
+When ``forget`` is run with a policy, restic loads the list of all snapshots, then groups these by host name and list of directories.
+The grouping options can be set with ``--group-by``, to e.g. group snapshots by only paths and tags use ``--group-by paths,tags``.
+The policy is then applied to each group of snapshots separately.
+This is a safety feature to prevent accidental removal of unrelated backup sets.

-Additionally, you can restrict removing snapshots to those which have a particular hostname with the ``--host`` parameter, or tags with the ``--tag`` option.
+Additionally, you can restrict the policy to only process snapshots which have a particular hostname with the ``--host`` parameter, or tags with the ``--tag`` option.
 When multiple tags are specified, only the snapshots which have all the tags are considered.
 For example, the following command removes all but the latest snapshot of all snapshots that have the tag ``foo``:

 .. code-block:: console